covertg/climbvote/README.md

 ## More info

 We found ranked-choice voting through Single Transferrable Vote desirable for multi-winner elections in order to avoid having to make possibly arbitrary tiebreak decisions.
-It's also desirable for encouraging voters to put more thought into each candidate and more fairly reflecting voters' preferences.
-However, it's also complex, and presented wrongly might provoke voters' distrust.
-For more reading on how the algorithm behind it:
+It's also desirable for encouraging voters to put more thought into each candidate and for more fairly reflecting voters' preferences.
+However, it's also complex, and if presented wrongly might provoke voters' distrust.
+For more reading on how the algorithm works:

 * [Wikipedia article on STV](https://en.wikipedia.org/wiki/Single_transferable_vote)
 * [Example walking through the counting steps in a mock election](https://www.rankedchoicevoting.org/how_multi_seat_rcv_works)
 * [PyRankVote library](https://github.com/jontingvold/pyrankvote).
-Also note that `pyrankvote` can also count with Instant Runoff and Preferential Block voting.
+Also note that `pyrankvote` can instead count with Instant Runoff and Preferential Block voting, and changing it in this script would amount to changing one line of code.